kristianwiklund/VM211_Firmware/README.md

 Connecting the ESP-01 to the arduino
 ====================================

-You mustconnect the ESP01 to the Arduino through a level converter, 5V arduino side, 3.3V ESP side.
-You also need a 3.3V regulator connected to the power input port on the arduino to power the ESP, the 3.3V arduino power is not good enough and neither is the 5V power rail.
+You need to connect the ESP01 to the Arduino through a level converter.
+You also need a 3.3V regulator connected to the 5V rail on the arduino, the 3.3V arduino power is not good enough.
 The ESP01 need to use serial3 (which is the only easily accessible port in the VM211)

-I soldered my esp in place, it was easier for me than to try to use the connectors.
-Please adjust to your own skill level as needed.
+Note to self: It is likely that the 5V power isn't good enough either, in that case, it has to be connected to the input power on the arduino

 Configuration
 =============